 Under the new law, federal agents who do not comply could be cited — or even arrested — by Denver police.

-The measure, which includes exemptions for things like undercover operations, SWAT and tactical responses, as well as emergency response, applies to any officers using city resources or facilities no matter the agency.
+The measure, which includes exemptions for things like undercover operations, as well as SWAT, tactical, and emergency responses, applies to local, state, and federal officers operating in Denver.

 It was not immediately clear when Mayor Mike Johnston was expected to sign the measure into law and when it will go into effect.

-The vote from city council comes just days after Johnston signed an executive order banning U.S. Immigration and Customs Enforcement from city-owned or city-controlled property while laying out protections for protesters against excessive use of force by federal agents, including prosecution of federal agents.
+The vote from city council comes just days after Johnston signed an executive order banning U.S. Immigration and Customs Enforcement from city-owned or city-controlled property while laying out protections for protesters against excessive use of force by federal agents.

 Denver